Billy Crawford: Legal issues

 In September 2014, Crawford was involved in an incident at a Bonifacio Global City police precinct where he allegedly flew into a drunken rage, injuring a desk officer and damaging the precinct's glass door in the ensuing scuffle.

 Crawford, who had no prior history of legal incidents, has since issued an apology to his fans and to the officers whom he crossed paths with, though mischief and assault charges have been filed against him.

 Personal life

-After moving to the United States at age 12, Crawford lived in Dallas and then New York City and has also lived in Paris and spent one year residing in London.
-He also lived in Los Angeles in 2007.
-He is multilingual; with his first language being Tagalog, his second being English and third, French.

-After Crawford returned to the Philippines, he dated singer-actress Nikki Gil.
-In 2013, Crawford and Gil broke up.
-The next year, he began dating his co-host Coleen García from It's Showtime!.
+In 2014, Crawford began dating his co-host Coleen García from It's Showtime!.
 The two became engaged on December 20, 2016, and married on April 20, 2018.
 On September 10, 2020, they welcomed their son, Amari.
+On April 13, 2025, Garcia announced on Instagram that she and Crawford were expecting their second child.